orishta/study-buddy/README.md

 ## What is this?

-StudyBuddy is a personal productivity tool designed specifically for students at Israeli academic institutions (MTA, Technion, BGU, etc.).
+StudyBuddy is a personal productivity tool designed specifically for students.
 It replaces the chaos of scattered WhatsApp reminders, Google Calendar events, and sticky notes with a single unified dashboard that understands academic workflows.

-The core design philosophy is **local-first and offline-capable** — every feature works without an internet connection.
+The core design philosophy is **local-first and offline-capable** - every feature works without an internet connection.
 AI capabilities default to a zero-network rule engine; cloud models are an opt-in upgrade stored in your OS keychain, never in the app.

 ---